 Logistics and transportation systems are often deployed in close proximity to human workers and/or the general public.
 Thus, systems should be designed with inbuilt safety capabilities, as well as adequate interaction abilities.
-Safe interaction is of critical importance in intra-logistics.
+Safe interaction is of critical importance in intralogistics.
 Levels of social interaction will also be required during delivery to end customers and to a lesser extent in collaborative operation within warehouse operations.

 Target Ability level required and related abilities Human-robot or robot-robot exchange of goods Human-Robot Interaction Ability Levels 6-8 Robot-Robot Interaction Ability Levels 4-6 Human robot interaction feedback 1-2 Shared workspaces and human safety Human-Robot Interaction Safety Levels 6-8 Human-robot interaction feedback 1-2 Recognition of and adaptation to human behaviour Human-Robot Interaction Safety Levels 6-8 Modelling and planning of safe interactions between humans and robots.
-Human robot interaction 3-8 Human robot interaction feedback 1-2 Robot to Robot interaction levels 2-5 Human-Robot Interaction Safety levels 3-5
+Human robot interaction 3-8 Human robot interaction feedback 1-2 Robot to Robot interaction levels 2-5 Human-Robot Interaction Safety levels 3-5 delays in production and high economic losses.
+Systems need to be designed to be dependable in order to facilitate large-scale adoption.

 Logistic and transportation systems are key components in the manufacturing and delivery processes and thus should be highly dependable.
-System failures can cause considerable delays in production and high economic losses.
-Systems need to be designed to be dependable in order to facilitate large-scale adoption.
+System failures can cause considerable